HRYKKG/phylo_gui/README.md

 ```bash
 mamba install -c bioconda mafft trimal iqtree
 ```
-Note: Make sure you have configured conda/mamba to use the bioconda channel.
-If not, follow the Bioconda installation instructions.

 ### 4. Download the project
 Clone the repository (this will download all files and the dat folder):